django-haystack/django-haystack/docs/searchqueryset_api.rst

 If you specify more than one pair, they will be joined in the query according to the ``HAYSTACK_DEFAULT_OPERATOR`` setting (defaults to ``AND``).

-If a string with one or more spaces in it is specified as the value, an exact match will be performed on that phrase.

 .. warning::

     Any data you pass to ``filter`` is passed along **unescaped**.
 If